 Can I use regular basil pesto instead?

 Ramsay designed them as a pair, so the pesto intensifies what’s already in the bowl rather than pulling it in a different direction.
+If you want it closer to a tomato basil soup, stir the basil version through instead and drop fresh leaves on top.

 What about the Welsh rarebit he serves with it?